 From the beginning AAMC lived up to these lofty goals.
 Through meetings, resources, publications and advocacy, the organization pursued these goals and increased membership rapidly.
 To this day, membership continues to grow.

-The association was renamed in 1974 to the American Group Practice Association, and in 1996 merged with the Unified Medical Group Association to form AMGA.
-Today AMGA still champions coordinated, accountable, quality care and is recognized as the voice of medical groups and other organized systems of care in America.
+The association was renamed in 1974 to the American Group Practice Association, and in 1996 merged with the Unified Medical Group Association to form the American Medical Group Association (AMGA).